xp-framework/rdbms/README.md

   //   'author_id' => 1549
   // ]
 }
 ```

 ### Inserting
-To "bind" parameters to an SQL query, the query, select, update, delete
-and insert methods offer a printf style tokenizer and support varargs
-syntax.
-These take care of NULL and proper escaping for you.
+To "bind" parameters to an SQL query, the query, select, update, delete and insert methods offer a printf style tokenizer and support varargs syntax.
+These take care of NULL, type handling and proper escaping for you.

 ```php
 $conn->insert('